srimuthurajesh/Tech-Notes/Java/microservices.md

 ## Connection Pool
 > technique used to manage database connections efficiently by maintaining a pool of reusable connections

+## Http Connection Pool
+> technique used to manage http connections efficiently by maintaining a pool of reusable connections

 Library: Hikari connection pool in spring boot

 ## CI/CD pipeline steps